samaduma/Annadata-saathi-/README.md

-# 🌾 Crop Disease Detection – Mobile AI for Early Agricultural Diagnosis | Team Merge Infinity
+# 🌾 Annadata Saathi - One stop solution for Farmers

 ## 📌 Overview